Multi-agent Reinforcement Learning: A Comprehensive Survey: Concluding Remarks

 \section{Concluding Remarks}

 While the challenges within MARL have been extensively studied and assessed, the existing methodologies for acquiring multi-agent behaviors fall short of fully harnessing the myriad opportunities within a MAS.
-Despite substantial progress, particularly in unique areas of learning in a MAS, such as agent modeling, knowledge transfer, ad-hoc team-play, credit assignment, and the fundamental challenges of MARL listed in Section \ref{subsection:challenges of marl}, there exists untapped potential that demands further exploration and refinement.
+Despite substantial progress, particularly in unique areas of learning in a MAS, i.e. its prospects, and the fundamental challenges of MARL, there remain open research challenges that demand further exploration and refinement.

 The intricacies of MARL extend beyond individual agent behavior to encompass the dynamic interactions unfolding within complex environments.
-Other properties of certain applications, such as open environments, human-robot interactions, heterogeneous agents, merit additional considerations, as for instances, how to handle the unbounded and evolving nature of open environments, safety and proper coordination with human-robot interactions, and manage the diverse capabilities, behaviors, and learning speeds within heterogeneous populations.
+Other properties of certain applications, such as open environments, human-robot interactions, and heterogeneous agents, merit additional considerations, for instance, how to handle the unbounded and evolving nature of open environments, safety and proper coordination with human-robot interactions, and manage the diverse capabilities, behaviors, and learning speeds within heterogeneous populations.

 To conclude our discussion of MARL, our exploration of MARL discussed both the progress made and the avenues yet to be fully explored.
 The multifaceted nature of multi-agent interactions within dynamic environments demands ongoing research and refinement of methodologies to unlock the full potential of MARL in harnessing the complexities inherent in a MAS.